Queens Soyarabai and Tarabai

 After Durrani died in 1772, his empire fell apart, and stopped fighting the Maratha Empire.
 But Madhav Rao died of tuberculosis the same year, when he was only 27 years old, and Madhav Rao’s uncle Raghunath Rao, a successful general, took the opportunity to seize power from Nana Phadnavis.
 Most of North India broke off from the Maratha Empire and became independent, sticking with Nana Phadnavis.

-By this time the British were the strongest power around, so Raghunath Rao asked the British to help him (as the Saguntines asked the Romans to help them 2000 years earlier), and in exchange Raghunath Rao signed a treaty giving some key cities to the British.
-In 1782, the British agreed to replace Peshwa Raghunath Rao with a more popular Peshwa, in exchange for even more power over the Maratha Empire – and north India, too, fell more and more under British control.
+By this time the British were the strongest power around, so Raghunath Rao asked the British to help him (as the Saguntines asked the Romans to help them 2000 years earlier).
+In exchange, Raghunath Rao signed a treaty giving some key cities to the British.
+In 1782, the British agreed to replace Peshwa Raghunath Rao with a more popular Peshwa, in exchange for even more power over the Maratha Empire.
+North India, too, fell more and more under British control.

-In 1817, the British invaded what was left of the Maratha land without a pretext, just to take it over, and this time they won a complete victory.
+In 1817, the British invaded what was left of the Maratha land without a pretext, just to take it over.
+This time they won a complete victory.
 The British controlled nearly all of India.
-Only a few small parts of the Maratha kingdom remained independent, and even they had to do what the British told them to do.
+Only a few small parts of the Maratha kingdom remained independent.
+Even they had to do what the British told them to do.
 In 1839, the British deposed Pratap Singh, and that was the end of the Maratha Empire.